davidalanb/cs-518-labs/03 App/LAB app1.md

 * templates/header.html - dynamic links to index, create user, and view users -->

 List users:

-* users/routes.py:
+* users/routes.py: ('/users/)
-  * In the list_users route, you will need to get the user data.
-You have two options for doing this:
-    * A) mockup some data (helpful at first)
-    * B) read data from your DB. (you'll need to do this anyway)
+  * read data from your DB.
   * Pass the user data to render_template
+* users/templates/users.html:
-* users/templates/users.html: In your listing page, use a jinja for-loop to create a list or table of users.
+  - In your listing page, use a jinja for-loop to create a table of users.
+  - **you must use a table here**

 Create user:

+* users/routes.py: ('/users/create')
+  - make a 'create' route that handles GET and POST
+    - GET: serve create form
+    - POST: get form data and make a DB create operation
 * users/templates/create.html:
   - create a form for submitting new user data
-* users/routes.py: make a 'create' route that handles GET and POST
-  - GET: serve create form
-  - POST: get form data and make a DB create operation
+  - **form input names must be 'username' and 'password'**

 View / update user:

+* users/routes.py: ('/users/<username>')
+  - make a view user route, that handles GET and POST
+    - GET: get user data and serve the populated view form
+    - POST: get user form data to and update by user id
 * users/templates/view.html:
   - create a form for viewing / updating user data
-* users/routes.py: make a view user route with a route parameter for username ('/view/<username>'), that handles GET and POST
-  - GET: get user data and serve the populated view form
-  - POST: get user form data to and update by user id
+  - **form input names must be 'username' and 'password'**

+User listing update:

+* users/templates/users.html:
-* users/templates/users.html: Make your user listing page link to individual users
+  - Make your user listing page link to individual users

 Delete user:

+* users/routes.py: ('/users/delete/<username>')
+  - make a delete route that performs the delete
 * users/templates/view.html:
   - add a second form to delete user
-* users/routes.py: make a delete route that performs the delete
+  - form should post to delete user route.

 Note:

 * flash messages when necessary, and redirect appropriately

 ### Grading

 criteria:

 * [5] create user
     * GET: show create user form
     * POST: [fail] username taken -> reload with error msg